 Ceramics artist Joanna Mires talks self-promotion and making the most of the opportunities available at UAL.

 Find out how photojournalist Mary-Jane Maybury combines creative photojournalism with commercial photography practices in order to sustain career development

 By packing in new experiences, students can track down the many opportunities out there and learn skills far beyond those taught at university, says designer Zoe Tynan-Campbell.

 Dynamic design duo Lisa and Tida Finch discuss the value of internships, attending events and starting up a business.

 Staying light on your feet, keeping curious and thinking critically are the keys to success in a creative business, according to entrepreneur Stephanie McLaren-Neckles.

-These articles articulate and explore pedagogic resources and research to inform your practice and curriculum making.
+The case study below articulates and explores pedagogic resources and research to inform your practice and curriculum making.

-A 2013 debate series posed questions around the link between enterprise and sustainability, as well as what we mean by a sustainable future for a creative economy.
+Read about this 2013 debate series, which posed questions around the link between enterprise and sustainability and what we mean by a sustainable future for a creative economy.